smorrison4/BQ-AutoComplete/README.md

 Tested with Chrome, Edge, and Internet Explorer.
 There is a problem with Firefox. does not use any third-party code, besides being adapted from Pixabay.
 It works on Android except that Android intercepts the double-click event.
 You can work around that by typeing "*" instead though.
+It works on IPhone except that the down arrow does not work.
+You can work around that by typing ":" to get the categories, and "*" to list all.

 Security issues: Fortunately this does not use any jquery or eval.
 However, it uses innerHtml in bq-auto-complete.min.js in two places.
 The data in here is all public domain; the 2017 Naics are from the U.S. government.